dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/graphics-multimedia/animation-overview.md

 ### Part 3 (XAML): Associate the Storyboard with a Trigger

-The easiest way to apply and start a <xref:System.Windows.Media.Animation.Storyboard> in [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)] is to use an event trigger.
+The easiest way to apply and start a <xref:System.Windows.Media.Animation.Storyboard> in XAML is to use an event trigger.
 This section shows how to associate the <xref:System.Windows.Media.Animation.Storyboard> with a trigger in XAML.

 1. Create a <xref:System.Windows.Media.Animation.BeginStoryboard> object and associate your storyboard with it.
 A <xref:System.Windows.Media.Animation.BeginStoryboard> is a type of <xref:System.Windows.TriggerAction> that applies and starts a <xref:System.Windows.Media.Animation.Storyboard>.